 - Ask the user to look for the message in their junk or spam folders or any social/promotional tabs that they've configured in their inbox.
 Broadcasts and notifications from the Award Force platform can occasionally be routed to these areas.

-- Ask your user to mark the address from which notifications and broadcasts are sent, email@example.com as allowed or safelisted.
+- Ask your user to mark the addresses from which notifications and broadcasts are sent, firstname.lastname@example.org and email@example.com, as allowed or safe listed.

 - Look at the user's profile to see whether they have unsubscribed from broadcasts and notifications.
 To do so, go to Users and click on the user's name, then open the Preferences tab.